 But all these activities, ranging from identifying, classifying something as a bug, to choosing a tool to perform a task, could be political.
-As Borgman (2003) notes, 'Multiple types of problems exist, as do multiple types of knowledge that may contribute to solving them.'
-(Borgman 2003: 99).
+As Borgman (2003) notes, 'Multiple types of problems exist, as do multiple types of knowledge that may contribute to solving them' (p.
+99).
 It is this cognitive and problem-identifying and problem-solving process where one may observe different gender cultures reflected.
-Where to borrow ideas and concepts and tools from, and what strategies to use to gather resources is also profoundly rooted in someone's cultural backgrounds, influenced by someone's social circles.
+Where to borrow ideas and concepts and tools from, and what strategies to use to gather resources are also profoundly rooted in someone' s cultural backgrounds, influenced by someone's social circles.
+As Derrida (1978) argues, 'bricolage is the critical language itself' (Derrida 1978, p.
+360).
 Bricolage, from this perspective, can be political and gendered.